 Bloomfield Library for the Humanities and Social Sciences

-The Bloomfield Library for Humanities and Social Sciences was established in 1981 with the merging of 24 departmental libraries from the Edmond J. Safra campus (Givat Ram) in one new building on Mt.
-Scopus.
-From the start the library was using an integrated library system (Aleph, now ExLibris company).
-The library was intended to serve teachers, researchers and students of the Faculties of Humanities, Social Sciences, Business Administration and Occupation Therapy, however, in fact, the entire Hebrew University community is its patron.
-From 2003 the library is under the supervision of the Hebrew University Library Authority, established with the purpose of providing an academic, professional and administrative framework for the institution libraries.
+The Bloomfield Library for Humanities and Social Sciences on the university’s Mt.
+Scopus campus was established in 1981 with the merging of 24 departmental libraries.
+Since its establishment, the library has used Aleph, an integrated library system developed by Ex-Libris.
+From August 2017, the library uses Alma, an innovative cloud based system, also developed by Ex-Libris.
+The library serves the entire university community with emphasis on disciplines within the Faculties of Humanities, Social Sciences, Business Administration and Occupational Therapy.
+From 2003 the library has been under the supervision of the Hebrew University Library Authority, established with the purpose of providing an academic, professional and administrative framework for the University’s libraries.

 Building Facility, Seating Capacity, Computer facilities

 The library is located in the center of the Mt.
 Scopus campus, between the Faculties of Humanities and Social Sciences.
 The first floor contains storage facilities and photocopiers.
 The remaining four floors offer study areas and workplaces with and without computers consisting of approximately 1700 seats.

 The 3rd (entrance) floor's Berel and Agnes Ginges Library Information Centre contains modern study spaces providing a congenial atmosphere for individuals and groups, small rooms (with LCD screens) for group learning, a computer equipped seminar room, a smart classroom, and a relaxation lounge.
 The Current Periodicals Reading Room provides a comfortable place for undisturbed study.
 The adjacent lounge is open for relaxation on bean bags and sofas.
 All the library’s computers on this floor are equipped with a Rav Kav reader.